yuvalshifriss/age-of-death-prediction/README.md

 # 📊 Data Source
 data/heart_failure_clinical_records.csv downloaded from: [Kaggle – Heart Failure Clinical Records](https://www.kaggle.com/datasets/aadarshvelu/heart-failure-prediction-clinical-records)
 The dataset contains clinical data from heart failure patients, with the time column indicating the duration of follow-up in days.
-Patients with DEATH_EVENT = 1 are those who died during this follow-up period, and for them, the age column is interpreted as their age at death.
+Patients with ```DEATH_EVENT``` = 1 are those who died during this follow-up period, and for them, the ```age``` column is interpreted as their age at death.
 The models are trained exclusively on this subset of deceased patients.

 # 🚀 Scripts Overview
 ## 1. `split_data_train_test.py`

-Splits the data to test (15%) and train (85%) data and save to csv file.
+Splits the data into training (85%) and test (15%) sets, and saves them as CSV files.

 ### ▶️ How to Run